ptsteadman/url-shortener/README.md

 ### Overview

+A shortlink from http://short.com/foo could redirect a visitor to http://example.com/someverylongdomainname?querystring.
+This project creates a shortlink service with node.js and mysql.

-This URL shortener consists of two parts:
+This URL shortener consists of two node servers:
- - Shortener-API, which is an API for adding, removing, and viewing shortlinks
+  - Shortener-API, which is an API for adding, removing, and viewing shortlinks.
+Shortener-API also provides a GUI.
- - Shortener-WEB, which actually performs the shortlink redirect, and calls Shortener-API
+  - Shortener-WEB, which actually performs the shortlink redirect by calling Shortener-API.

          +----------------------+               +----------------+
          |SHORTENER-API         |               |SHORTENER-WEB   |